What is WebMCP? The New Browser Standard for AI Agents Explained

 | Target users | Developers | Anyone browsing the web |

-If you're using MCP servers in Cursor or Claude Code today, you'll continue to do so.
-WebMCP adds a new surface area for AI-web interaction that works alongside your existing setup.
+If you are using MCP servers in Cursor or Claude Code today, you will continue to do so.
+WebMCP adds a new surface for AI-web interaction alongside your existing setup.
+For a detailed side-by-side analysis, see WebMCP vs MCP or From MCP to WebMCP: both sides of the AI development coin.

 What to Do Now